Topological analysis of the complex SSH model using the quantum geometric tensor

 \subsection{The complex SSH model}

-The complex SSH model describes the staggered hopping of a single spinless fermion on a one-dimensional chain (see Fig.~\ref{ssh}).
+The SSH model describes the staggered hopping of a single spinless fermion on a one-dimensional chain (see Fig.~\ref{ssh}).
 The Hamiltonian can be written as

 where $A$, $B$ refer to the two sites in each unit cell, and $v$ and $w$ respectively refer to the intra- and inter-cell hopping amplitudes.
-The hopping coefficients $v$ and $w$ are here defined as complex numbers.
+The hopping coefficients $v$ and $w$ are here defined as complex numbers. $\ket{m,A/B}$ refers to $\ket{m} \otimes \ket{A/B}$, which is the tensor product of the lattice and the sublattice state \cite{asboth2016short}.
 When $v$ and $w$ are real, the model reduces to the original SSH model.